codeclimate/codeclimate-rubocop/config/contents/style/semicolon.md

-This cop checks for multiple expressions placed on the same line.
+Checks for multiple expressions placed on the same line.
 It also checks for lines terminated with a semicolon.

 This cop has `AllowAsExpressionSeparator` configuration option.